kvic-z/goodies-asuswrt/ntpd_stats-arm.README.md

 **Step 6:** Patch files for WebUI and restart httpd
 * `cp /opt/var/spool/ntp/Tools_NtpdStats.asp /opt/var/www`
-* `cp /opt/var/spool/ntp/state.js /opt/var/www`
+* `sed -i 's/Other Settings");/Other Settings", "NTP Daemon");/' state.js`
+* `sed -i 's/Tools_OtherSettings.asp");/Tools_OtherSettings.asp", "Tools_NtpdStats.asp");/' state.js`
 * `service restart_httpd`

-Stop and check each command if it shows error.
+Stop and check each command if it has error.
 If thing goes well, now you shall be able to see NTP Daemon inside Tools on WebUI.

 **Step 7:** Add the following line to `/jffs/scripts/post-mount`